unimi-dse/adca2d89/README.md

 ## Dataset

-The package provides a dataset containing the lexicon for sentiment of Italian words, containing some thousand, always improving.
+The package provides a dataset containing the lexicon for sentiment of Italian words, containing some thousands.
 The lexicon made exclusively for this package.

 ```R
 # dataset documentation